TanaroSch/Clipboard-Regex-Replace-2/README.md

 # Clipboard Regex Replace

 Clipboard Regex Replace is a fast, standalone clipboard filtering application written in Go.
 It automatically applies a series of regex-based replacements to your clipboard text when you press a global hotkey, then updates your clipboard and simulates a paste action.
-Additionally, it provides Windows toast notifications and a system tray icon for easy management.
+Additionally, it provides Windows toast notifications, a system tray icon for easy management, and a detailed diff view for analyzing changes.

 > **Note:** This implementation is a major upgrade compared to the initial Python implementation in [Clipboard-Regex-Replace](https://github.com/TanaroSch/Cliboard-Regex-Replace).
 It's designed to be lightweight, efficient, and easy to distribute as a single executable (with only external configuration).

 ## Features

 - **Global Hotkey Trigger:**
   Press a configurable hotkey (default: `Ctrl+Alt+V`) to process the clipboard text.

 - **Regex-based Filtering:**
   Define multiple regex replacement rules in an external configuration file (`config.json`).

 - **Clipboard Automation:**
   Automatically updates your clipboard content and simulates a paste.

 - **Multiple Profile Support:**
   Create and manage multiple sets of replacement rules with different hotkeys.

 - **Case-Preserving Replacements:**
   Maintain capitalization patterns when replacing text (e.g., lowercase, UPPERCASE, Title Case, PascalCase).

 - **Bidirectional Replacements:**
   Configure reverse hotkeys to switch back from replaced text to original text.

 - **Temporary Clipboard Storage:**
   Optionally store the original clipboard text before processing.
 You can choose to automatically revert to the original clipboard content after pasting or manually revert using the system tray menu.

 - **Global Revert Hotkey:**
   Configure a dedicated hotkey to quickly revert to the original clipboard content when automatic reversion is disabled.

 - **Dynamic Configuration Reloading:**
   Reload configuration changes without restarting the application using the system tray menu.

 - **Open Configuration File:**
   Quickly open your `config.json` file in the default text editor directly from the system tray menu.

 - **Windows Toast Notifications:**
   Displays a toast notification to show successful replacement and configuration changes.
+The notification now prompts to view changes via the systray.

 - **System Tray Icon:**
-  Runs in the background with a system tray icon and provides a menu for quick actions like opening the configuration file, reloading configuration, reverting clipboard, and exiting the application.
+  Runs in the background with a system tray icon and provides a menu for quick actions like opening the configuration file, reloading configuration, viewing last changes, reverting clipboard, and exiting the application.

+- **Change Details Viewer:**
+  After a replacement occurs, view a detailed HTML report showing a summary of changes and a line-by-line diff of the original versus modified text, opened in your default web browser.

 - **Standalone Executable:**
   Easily build and distribute a single EXE file on Windows (with external configuration files).

 ## Requirements